Denis535/TreeMachine.Pro/Readme.md

 # Overview
-The base classes for advanced hierarchical tree implementation.
+The library for implementation of advanced hierarchical tree structure.

 # Reference
 ```